Soga-no-Tojiko/INDE_577-Data-Science-and-Machine-Learning-Hanxuan-Lin/10. K-means Clustering/README.md

 # Data

-For simplicity, we will use a randomly generated dataset to perform k-means analysis.
+For simplicity, we will use a subset of wine datasets used before.

 # Aim